loganwrightx/PH336RocketDynamics/README.md

 # Wind Model

 Our wind model consists of a simple normally distributed wind gust model and a small continuous form breeze in a constant direction.
 Monte Carlo will also be used for computing a random initial direction for the wind.
+Quadratic air drag will once again be implemented.

 # Uncertainty Propagation